-How I Went From Indie Author to Scoring An Amazon Book Deal
+How I Went From being an Indie Author to Scoring An Amazon Book Deal

 Last year we spoke with author Natalie Barelli about striking a big item off her bucket list: writing and publishing her debut novel, Until I Met Her.
 Less than twelve months later, Natalie has been signed by Amazon's thriller imprint Thomas & Mercer, and her novel is undergoing a re-release.
 In this article, she talks the bumpy road of self-publishing, one that for her has been full of trials and tribulations.
 However, she's a true example of the saying, “If at first you don’t succeed, try, try again.”
 In a year, Natalie has turned publishing mishaps into lessons, and, clearly, her perseverance is being rewarded.